On quiver Grassmannians and orbit closures for gen-finite modules: Rank varieties and orbit closures

 \begin{lem} Let $\Lambda $ be a finite-dimensional algebra and

 a short exact sequence of $\Lambda$-modules.
 Then there exists an exact sequence

 with $Z' \in \gen{M}$. \end{lem}

-\begin{proof} Let $ $ be the short exact sequence obtained by splitting off a maximal direct summand of the form $\smash{ }$ from \eqref{degen-ses-1}; we claim that this is our desired sequence.
-To see this, observe that the morphism $\gamma \in \End_{\Lambda}(Z')$ is nilpotent by Fitting's lemma, and by induction on $i$ one may prove that
+\begin{proof} Let $ $ be the short exact sequence obtained by splitting off a maximal direct summand of the form $\smash{ }$ from \eqref{degen-ses-1}, so that $\gamma\in\End_{\Lambda}(Z')$ is nilpotent.
+We claim that then $Z'\in\gen(M)$, so this is our desired sequence.
+By induction on $k$, one proves that